MoonriseSunset/Fantoccini/README.md

 Marionette, Puppeteer, and Fantoccini Dollcode generators are heavily inspired by [noe's dollcode standard and generator](https://noe.sh/dollcode/).

-**I am not a doll, nor claim responsibility for any implications with the lore of dolls or the Voidgoddess site** A close friend of mine *is* a doll and introduced me to dollcode.
+**I am not a doll, nor claim responsibility for any implications with the lore of dolls or the Voidgoddess site**.
+A close friend of mine *is* a doll and introduced me to dollcode.
 I found the modified ternary structure interesting, and decided to create the 3 translation suites for practice and as an exploration of the capabilities of these coding languages.

 # TO-DO: